woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Stripe JS is no longer loaded on cart and product pages when PRBs are disabled on those pages.
 * Tweak - Update the minimum required PHP version to 7.0 to reflect our L-2 support policy.
 * Fix - Add support for MYR (Malaysian ringgit) for Alipay.
-* Add - Pre-release preview of new settings experience.
+* Add - New Settings UI.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).